-At Nesta we are exploring how we can utilise our unique capabilities to improve the healthiness of what children eat during the school day, with the aim of reducing childhood obesity in Wales.
+If we are able to successfully increase engagement and take up of school meals then we can improve the healthiness of food children eat during the school day, with the aim of reducing childhood obesity in Wales.

 So far, our work in this area has resulted in a map of the school meal system, to plot the key connections that make up a typical primary school meal system in Wales.
 This work helped us to identify where we might be able to most effectively intervene in the current system to make positive changes and who we need to work with to do this.

 We also conducted research with parents who have children of primary school age that are eligible for free school meals but still give their children packed lunches.
 We learnt about why parents made this choice to help us understand the barriers to take up of school meals.

 We undertook interviews with practitioners and a rapid literature review to understand the existing evidence and practice around engaging both children and parents in school meals.

 Last year we partnered with three councils and four schools in Wales to conduct user testing with parents and children on idea prototypes which aimed to improve takeup of school meals in Wales.